luccapaldi/conflux/README.md

 Try to follow PEP8 guidelines as much as possible.
 I also require the following to merge changes:

-Run pipreqs to generate an updated requirements.txt Run black to autoformat your code following PEP8 convention
+* Run pipreqs to generate an updated requirements.txt
+* Run black to autoformat your code following PEP8 convention

 Otherwise just try to comment your work clearly.
 In the future I hope implement tests but I haven't had the time yet.

 ## TODO

-* Port ImageJ background subtraction script
 * Implement functions to correct for photobleaching
 * Fix comment import
 * Cropping/slicing interface?